Pylons/pyramid/docs/glossary.rst

     given request.
   Route Predicate
-    An attribute of a ZCML ``route`` directive which implies a value that evaluates to true or fale for a given :term:`request`.
+    An attribute of a ZCML ``route`` directive which implies a value that evaluates to true or false for a given :term:`request`.
 All predicates attached to a route configuration must evaluate to true for the associated route to "match" the current request.
 If a route does not match the current request, the next route (in